Khalid4555/Khalid4555/README.md

 ### 📺 Latest Projects

 - Foodle App - Recipe application that allows you to search for ingredients you have in the fridge and return wonderful recipes to whip up in seconds.
-- Music Library App - Allows users to search for there....
+- Music Library App -  a music-library-management app that takes CRUD requests and implements MySQL databases and express.js
 - React Weather App: Created a weather app in React which queries MCRcodes weather API and produces a 5-day weather forecast for a UK city entered into a search bar.

 ---
 <details>